hericlesferraz/pattern-recognition/README.md

 As the value was increased, an increase in performance was seen, with a lot of computational cost, but the models takes a long time to converge, having horrible results in this approach.

-1.1 How to improve the results:
+1.1 Possibilities to improve the results:
 - Define the type of load the dataset, without uses append in the images, dividing in batches sizes
 - Uses methods of data augumentation to improve the quantity of images
 - Search another metods to extract the quantity of visual words, beacuase kmeans is very slowly